-Entry Level Driver Truck Driver Training Certification is awarded to programs/courses at truck driver training schools.
-To earn certification for their program or course, schools must demonstrate how they meet PTDI's high quality training standards.
+Entry Level Driver Truck Driver Training Certification is awarded to courses at truck driver training organizations.
+To earn certification for their course, schools must demonstrate how they meet PTDI's high quality training standards.

 PTDI training standards were developed by schools, carriers, insurance providers, safety groups and other truck industry groups and stakeholders.
 Ours is the first industry and government-recognized curriculum and certification standards.

 driven benchmarks, and the US Department of Transportation standards.